mikkokotila/bokepy/README.md

 # bokepy

 bö (tib. བོད་) means Tibet, and ke (tib. སྐད) means language, so together böke means Tibetan Language. bokepy is a shorthand for boke and python, and is a Tibetan Language Processing Library built for handling the most common language processing tasks in a straightforward way.
+Bokepy is built from the ground up to facilitate for a wide range of research challenges, including those far beyond the scope of typical scholarly interest.
+This includes rapid testing of ideas and prototyping of completely new technology solutions.

 ## Table of Contents